 It was so symbolic of how I felt being dressed up in a monkey suit on the verge of losing my freedom again.

-My next interview was for a non office job.
+My next interview was at a resort.

 She tried to be professional and ask a few more questions, but her irritation of me wasting her time was palpable.
 She was ready for the next monkey in line.

 I left there feeling humiliated and am pretty sure she shredded my application.

 I love how some douche bag in a cubicle is like the fucking Gatekeeper to my life.

 I applied for another position at a hotel that I felt was literally meant just for me.
 Unfortunately, my interview was rather alarming.

 The guy interviewing me seemed to be dead inside.
 You know that empty look behind the eyes?
 This person had no facial expressions, no light behind the eyes, no life force at all.
 This is what working does to you.

 It seemed like this person was trying to warn me when he told me how demanding that place was to work for and like I had no idea what I would be getting myself in to.
 It's like he was doing me a favor.